Ollama Python

 ======================

-The article is about the song "Kiss You" by One Direction.
+The article is about the song "Kiss You" by One Direction, a British-Irish boy band.
 Here's a summary:

 **Music Video**: The music video, directed by Vaughan Arnell, features the band shooting different scenes via a green screen, dressed as sailors, surfers, skiers, and jailers.
-It was characterized as "bigger than anything we've done before" and "a lot of fun" by the band members.
+The video garnered 10.4 million views in a 24-hour period and received positive reviews from critics.

-**Live Performances**: One Direction performed the song on televised programs, including The Today Show and The X Factor UK and USA.
-They also included it in their set list during their Take Me Home Tour (2013), Where We Are Tour (2014), and On the Road Again Tour (2015).
+**Live Performances**: One Direction performed "Kiss You" on various TV shows and during their worldwide Take Me Home Tour (2013), Where We Are Tour (2014), and On the Road Again Tour (2015).

 ======================

-The article describes the career of two Japanese battleships, Ise and Hyūga, during World War II.
-Here is a summary:
+The article is about two Ise-class battleships, Ise and Hyūga, which served during World War II.
+Here's a summary:

-* In May 1943, Ise was converted into a hybrid carrier from a battleship.
+* Ise was converted into a hybrid carrier from February to September 1943 at Kure Naval Arsenal.

 ======================

-The article is about the life of Dick Rifenburg, an American football player and sportscaster.
+The article is about Dick Rifenburg, an American football player and pioneer television broadcaster.
 Here's a summary:

 ======================